Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Additional assumptions, notation, and conditions on the hyperparameters

-In this appendix, we first formalize some assumptions mentioned in the formulation section and introduce related notation.
-These assumptions are standard in literature on SA and Q-learning, and could not be formally stated in Section \ref{sec:SA} due to space constraints.
-In the end, we mention conditions required on the hyperparameters (stepsize and $\kappa_1,\cdots,\kappa_3)$.
+In this appendix, we first formalize some assumptions used in the stochastic approximation formulation, and introduce the corresponding notation.
+These assumptions are standard in the literature on stochastic approximation and Q-learning, but were omitted from Section \ref{sec:SA} due to space constraints.
+We then state the conditions imposed on the hyperparameters, including the stepsize parameters and $\kappa_1,\kappa_2,\kappa_3$.